codotype/codotype.github.io/docs/generator/configuration.md

 The **Schema** scope refers to configuration that's intended to be used to dictate behavior specific to each **Schema**.
 This is ideal for things like choosing a unique icons or permissions for each Model.

+### Default Options & Addons

+> TODO - this documentation is incomplete, pulled from Trello issue

+The `codotype-generator.json` file should include a `defaultAddons` object that can provide optional defaults/examples for each `ConfigurationGroup`.

+It should be built in such a way that Schemas with their `source` property set to `generator` will accept default Addons and Options.

+It should also support a meta type such that all user-defined schemas (Schemas with `source` property set to `user`) will be supplied with the defaults when the configuration is built in the editor.

+Note that we'll need to maintain whether or not these values are removable by the end-user in the editor.